 My Nonprofit Reviews

-Review for American Medical Overseas Relief, Fresno, CA, USA
+Review for Alliance For Medical Outreach & Relief, Fresno, CA, USA

 American Medical Overseas Relief: AMOR

 While I was being held as a political prisoner, I was told of AMOR and their amazing work by my Mother, who lives in Fresno, California.
 And this news gave me hope and joy.

 Once I was finally "free", I went to the first AMOR booth at the ICCF in Fresno which was part of an annual bazaar.

 It was here that I met a fantastic lady, Davena Witcher.

 I explained to her that I apologise for not attending the previous AMOR functions,